michael-diggin/triton-kernels/spatial_diffusion/README.md

 The main benefit would be to fuse the first matrix multiply with calculating the `diffs` matrix.
 As that way we could compute the `spectral` matrix directly from `x` and `b_t` without needing to write `x_m`, `in_basis` and `diffs` to HBM.
 This has the added benefit that the kernel would require less GPU vram, as fewer intermediate tensors are stored for the backward pass.
-Keep in mind it's not massive, eg for an input with 4096 vertices, it would save ~1-2 MB

 ## Results